mohamedmossad07/weather_app_vue/README.md

-# This is a VERY simple react app
+# This is a VERY simple vue app

 # you can run this app just do :
 ### npm install&&npm start